netcinematics/AI_PHI/DOCS/aDistructUs.md

 Beneath the Social Tentacle, lurks highly contagious bio tentacles, emotional_tentacles, and generational_tentacles.
 But those are still unexplored, and to be detailed elsewhere.

+---

+## aSelfDistructicUs

+Within the Social_Tentacles, is where the strange ACTZ of aSelfDistructivUs arise.

+Both as a group and individually, sometimes - a carnal impulse arises to discourage the co-habitation - of humanity - on this otherwise lonely and cold speck of dust in space.

+> WHY???

+### STRANGE_NATURE

+> What is this default of strange_nature that dinosaurs eat dinosaurs, and animals eat animals?

+And why the default concept, within the carnal human mind - to discourage the co-habitant human?